Kevin Brown, President

 A native of Idaho, Scott was raised by parents who were lifelong educators.
 He received his Bachelor of Science in Education from Lubbock Christian University and his Masters Degree from Texas Tech.
 Scott spent six years teaching at the elementary level in Lubbock ISD, as well as two years teaching at the university level at Lubbock Christian University.

-Scott is married to Elise who teaches English Language Arts in Sundown Middle School, and they have two sons.
-Kyler is attending LCU, and Kaden, who is in middle school.
+Scott is married to Elise who teaches English Language Arts in Sundown Middle School, and they have two sons, Kyler and Kaden.

 Dr. Paul Cruz is currently the interim superintendent for the Austin Independent School District.
 In his prior role of chief schools officer, he supervised four associate superintendents for high schools, middle schools and elementary schools, and more than 120 campus principals/directors.
 Previously, Dr. Cruz served as the AISD associate superintendent for middle schools and as the assistant superintendent for educational services.